Articles on: Scheduling Posts

 2. Specify the language of the Mastodon post (optional).

-3. Click on Make a thread to start creating your thread/reply.
+3. Click +Add to Thread to start building your thread/reply.

 • (OPTIONAL) You can set follow-up comments to be automatically posted based on the performance of the previous post.
 For example, a follow-up comment can be triggered if the previous post engagements exceed the values you specify.